Travel

-Flying Tips for the Big Bodied Bear
+Flying Tips for Bears

 Flying as a big bodied bear can be a real nightmare, which stinks because I love to travel.
 If I could, I’d travel the world unendingly.
 Its one of the supreme joys in life.
 There’s nothing more thrilling than exploring a new city or walking through some ancient ruin or casually strolling through a museum while enjoying priceless art.
 There’s also nothing more rewarding than meeting all the gorgeous bears around the world and hanging out in new bears spaces.
 That’s the fun part; but getting to these far-flung destinations can be a real challenge.